fantasia949/IB-Connector/README.md

 `main.js`
  `interactive_brokers.js`

-In `interactive_brokers.js`, the goal is to writte the code to create the connection to an HydraX_IB server, where we will handle users requests
+In `interactive_brokers.js`, the goal is to writte the code to create the connection to a HydraX_IB server, where we will handle users requests
 `main.js` is the testing file to run so as to test the exchange connector object.

 **The flux is the following:**